Lucrezia Bori: Biography

 Bori continued to perform in recitals and record for some years after her Metropolitan retirement; she can be heard, for example, in "off-the-air" recordings of a Hollywood Bowl concert from 1937, singing "Si, mi chiamano Mimì" and "O soave fanciulla" with tenor Joseph Bentonelli, with the Los Angeles Philharmonic under Otto Klemperer.
 After her retirement from singing she was named chairman of the Metropolitan Opera Guild.
 Under her leadership the Guild collected musical instruments for military hospitals and performed other war activities as well as boosting opera throughout the country.

 Bori suffered a cerebral hemorrhage on 2 May 1960, and she died in Roosevelt Hospital on 14 May.
 She had never married, believing that artists should not do so.

 Recordings

-Bori's complete Victor recordings were published on four compact discs by Romophone in 1995, numbers 81016-2 and 81017-2, with transfers and audio restoration by Ward Marston, who is planning a re-issue of her complete Edison recordings in his own Marstonrecords label.
+Bori's complete recordings for the Victor Talking Machine Company/ RCA Victor were issued on four compact discs by Romophone in 1995, numbers 81016-2 and 81017-2, with transfers and audio restoration by Ward Marston, who is planning a reissue of her complete Edison recordings in his own Marstonrecords label.
 Live recordings (airchecks) also exist of her farewell gala at the Met on 29 March 1936.

-Bori's recordings of "El jilguerito con pico de oro" [The goldfinch with the golden beak] (Blas de Laserna) and arias from Acis y Galatea (Antonio de Literes) with George Copeland (piano) were published on the compilation CD Great Voices of the Century Sing Exotica, published by SanCtuS Recordings, on which Bori appears in the context of other great voices of her time.
+Bori's recordings of "El jilguerito con pico de oro" [The little goldfinch with the golden beak] (Blas de Laserna) and arias from Acis y Galatea (Antonio de Literes) with George Copeland (piano) were published on the compilation CD Great Voices of the Century Sing Exotica, published by SanCtuS Recordings, on which Bori appears in the context of other great voices of her time.